legal resources necessary to hold negligent facilities accountable.

 Where Does Elder Abuse Occur the Most?

 According to the National Council on Aging, senior citizens are most often abused or neglected in their family's home.
-However, mistreatment could occur in institutional settings like long-term care facilities, nursing centers, and assisted-living homes.
+However, mistreatment could occur in North Carolina institutional settings like long-term care facilities, nursing centers, and assisted-living homes.

 What Is Passive Neglect?